Healthy Homes Assessment Ahuriri

 What We Do

-As building inspectors we are experts in all issues of expert house examinations.
-We are there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all issues involved in specialist house inspections.
+We’re here to make sure that you make the best choice when it comes to buying your next home.

-We are specialised in a range of solutions to ensure you are fully informed of the condition of any property that you might be thinking of buying or selling as well as additional solutions.
+We offer a wide range of solutions to ensure you are completely informed of the condition of any property you could be considering buying or selling as well as additional services.

-Our systematic approach to your property inspection and the latest software technology including digital photos imbedded into your reports, you are able to actually see any issues that could be discovered.
-Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our services to their family and friends.
+We have a systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues that could be found.
+Because of our comprehensive report, it is no wonder that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports